magento/magento2-page-builder/docs/extend-existing-content-type/step-2-extend-appearances.md

 # Step 2: Extend appearances

-In this step, you will extend two of the four Banner appearances (`collage-left` and `collage-right`) by adding a new `max_height` property to each.
+In this step, you will extend two of the four Banner appearances (`collage-left` and `collage-right`) by adding a new `max_height` style to each.
 This property stops the Banner from growing beyond a certain height as end-users enter text.

 ## Create a content configuration file